skydever/mystery-at-school/README.md

 Show a story, some text that our little users should read.
 After the reading ask some questions about the content of the text.
 She/He should solve a mystery by answering the questions.

+See the current version in action: [Mystery at School](https://mystery-at-school.firebaseapp.com/create-mystery)

 Example (the raw JSON for a mystery):

 ```